Maleny Makers seeks to establish a *sustainable* non-profit community group that :

 - Manages and supports a makerspace containing a wide range of modern prototyping hardware

-- Provides regular workshops on a range of modern technologies for making and prototyping
+- Provides regular classes and workshops on a range of modern technologies for making and prototyping

 - Fosters collaboration, peer learning and sharing of knowledge through regular meetups.